timjogorman/RicherEventDescription/guidelines.md

 ### Distinguishing "Cause" from "Precondition"

-In our view of causality, we claim that "X CAUSES Y" if (and only if), according to the writer, the particular EVENT Y was \textit{inevitable given the particular EVENT X. Put differently, the existence of X was not just helpful in allowing Y to happen, nor associated with Y, but the occurrence of X triggered or immediately necessitated the
+In our view of causality, we claim that "X CAUSES Y" if (and only if), according to the writer, the particular EVENT Y was inevitable given the particular EVENT X. Put differently, the existence of X was not just helpful in allowing Y to happen, nor associated with Y, but the occurrence of X triggered or immediately necessitated the